Azure-Samples/azure-health-data-and-ai-samples/docs/Deployment.md

     ```
     where 'xxxx-xxxx-xxxx-xxxx-xxxxxx' is your subscription ID.

-    3. Browse to the main.paramter.json under this path (..\FhirToDataLake\scripts\infra).
+    3. Browse to the main.paramter.json under this path (..\scripts\infra).
     4. Set the paramter values as per your requirement.
 For more details, refer to the below :

         |Parameter   | Description   |